Cheonho Bridge bus crash

-At approximately 5:50 PM on April 1, 1988, when a bus carrying 54 passengers fell approximately 20 m into the Han River below from a point approximately 200 m south of the Cheonho Bridge in Cheonho-dong, Gangdong District, Seoul, South Korea.
+At approximately 5:50 PM on April 1, 1988, a bus carrying 54 passengers fell approximately 20 m into the Han River below from a point approximately 200 m south of the Cheonho Bridge in Cheonho-dong, Gangdong District, Seoul, South Korea.
 It resulted in numerous casualties.

 Accident

 This accident occurred while speeding to catch the next bus.
 At around 5:50 PM on April 1, 1988, a city bus No. 572 belonging to Songpa Transportation was traveling toward Cheonho-dong when it overtook a car ahead of it on Cheonho Bridge and started speeding down the first lane at about 100 km/h.
 The bus then crossed the center line when its left front tire burst, causing the bus driver to lost control.
 The bus crashed into eight railings on the opposite side of the bridge and fell into the river below.

 Cause of the accident

 Multiple issues were tied to the cause of the accident.
 One being the use of old, cheap retread tires on buses for cost-saving reasons.
 The reckless driving by the bus driver in attempt to meet the next departure time was also a major factor.
 In other words, if the reckless use of retread tires was the direct cause of the accident, the reckless driving to meet the next departure time was the decisive cause.
 Additionally, the possibility of poor inspection of the city buses themselves was also discussed, but a paper was published that found that the main cause of city bus accidents was precisely the departure time, which attracted attention.